 By default, AdWords uses the broad match option to target searches that include any combination of the words that comprise your keyword term, as well as searches containing synonyms or other variations of those words (such as related searches).
 So, although a broad match keyword like tennis shoes might send a lot of relevant click traffic to your site, you might reach more searches than you originally intended.

 With a broad match modifier, you're able to control and know exactly how your keyword would be broadened by requiring that certain keyword terms must be a part of your potential customer's search.
 If you specify that you want your ad to show only when someone's search includes both tennis and shoes, for example, then your ad suddenly becomes more relevant to potential customers searching for tennis shoes.
 This targeted reach can help your keywords achieve a higher click-through rate (CTR), which in turn can help your site get more paying customers or other conversions.

 How broad match modifiers impact traffic and clicks

 Modifiers add more specificity to your broad match keywords, and therefore narrow their reach.
 So, while using a broad match modifier can increase the relevance of your keywords, it in turn can decrease your expected traffic.

 Here are some best practices if you want to get additional relevant clicks:

-- Leave your existing broad match keywords active (rather than modifying or deleting them).
+- Leave your existing broad match keywords active (rather than modifying or removing them).